lmorchard/blog.lmorchard.com/content/posts/2024-04-27-topic-clustering-gen-ai/index.md

 Pretty nifty.
 "Common Household Pets" was an acceptable answer for me.
 Though, why did I thank the computer?
 [I don't know.
 It didn't hurt?](https://blog.lmorchard.com/2022/06/12/jays-machine-friends/) And maybe I'll be last [up against the wall when the revolution comes](https://hitchhikers.fandom.com/wiki/Sirius_Cybernetics_Corporation)?

 This, in the biz, is what we call "[prompt engineering][]".
-In a nutshell, you throw many descriptive drafts of wishful thinking at the machine until it starts to give you what you want.
+In a nutshell, you throw many drafts of wishful thinking at the machine until it starts to give you what you want.
+And, weirdly, it often does.

-As far as I can tell - and again, modulo any research I've yet to read - it's not an exact science.
+It's nowhere near an exact science, though there's tooling and techniques I've yet to learn.
 My working hypothesis is that you're nudging the model into areas of its training that roughly correspond to what you want, based on how other folks wrote things similar to your request in the training set.

 And, in the case of this blog post, the prompt seems good enough to generate labels for our clusters: